 As mentioned above, any changes that have to be made will be done so not by the day-to-day writers on the soaps but scabs or anyone who can fill in to keep the program going.
 Quality isn’t a priority, staying on air is.

-As for The Bold and the Beautiful members of the cast filmed in Italy for a storyline that’s set to premiere sometime in June.
+As for The Bold and the Beautiful members of the cast filmed in Italy for a storyline that’s set to premiere the week of June 12.
 There’s been no word on when scripts will run out for the soap or if there will be any delays like those seen during the coronavirus pandemic.
 The same can be said for General Hospital and The Young and the Restless in terms of production halts.
 We’ll keep you posted if this changes.